jtablesaw/tablesaw/docs/userguide/ml/Introduction.md

 DataFrame data_smile = data.smile().toDataFrame();
 ```

 The Tablesaw User Guide contains several examples of how to use Tablesaw and Smile together to implement popular machine learning methods.
-To add Smile to your project, add this dependency to your Gradle or Maven file.
-Though there are other versions available, the Smile 2.0.0 was used in the development of the tutorials and is recommended.
+To add Smile to your project, add the dependency below to your Gradle or Maven file. **Though there are newer versions available, Smile 2.0.0 was used in the development of the tutorials and is recommended.**

 ```Java